Melancholy-Dev/Lumina-Aeterna/README.md

 # Lumina Aeterna
-Lumina Aeterna is an open-source, metroidvania bullet-hell RPG with 2D pixel art.
+Lumina Aeterna is an open-source metroidvania bullet-hell RPG with 2D pixel art.
 The game follows the journey of a cultist who crashes on Earth.
 Humanity is gone, and instead it will encounter bizarre creatures, some friendly, some not.
 Explore ruined cities, collect powerful relics, and survive fast-paced real time combat with many projectiles and unique abilities.

 The repository is currently almost empty because the project is still a WIP (Work In Progress).
 Real‑time changes and all files are kept in a private repository until the first release.
 If you want to learn more, you can join the official Project Lumina Discord server: https://discord.gg/qR6hWDKmfN